 What if I have a lump on my breast(s) from a sports injury or fall?

 Treat your breast injury as you would treat an injury on any other part of your body.
 If the lump is sore and black and blue, it’s probably from the injury.
 If you feel a lump but you don’t remember injuring yourself, or if the lump is still present after a week, see your health care provider.
 Don’t worry – there’s no link between breast injury and breast cancer.

 Who is at risk for breast cancer?

-Anyone can get breast cancer but some women with certain medical conditions, lifestyle habits, genes (information passed from one generation to the next), or traits (referred to as “risk factors”) are more likely than other women to get cancer.
-However, having risk factors does not mean you will get breast cancer.
+Anyone can get breast cancer, but some women with certain medical conditions, lifestyle habits, genes (information passed from one generation to the next), or traits (referred to as “risk factors”) are more likely than other women to get cancer.
+However, having risk factors does not mean you will definitely get breast cancer.
 Most women who develop breast cancer have no risk factors at all.

 Overall, you are at a higher risk for developing breast cancer if you:

 - Have close relatives (mother, sister, grandmother, or aunt) who have had breast cancer and/or ovarian cancer

 - Have one of a few specific genetic mutations (altered genetic code) that are passed on from one generation to the next that increase your chances of getting breast cancer and ovarian cancer

 - Have previously received radiation therapy to the chest/breast area in order to treat another cancer